What are nature-based solutions? Your questions answered

 IFAD Asset Request Portlet

 What are nature-based solutions?
-Your questions answered27 October 2021
+Your questions answeredEstimated reading time: 3 minutes

-At IFAD, we believe it’s time to help the most vulnerable people adapt.
+It's time to help the most vulnerable people adapt to the changing climate.
 These are the rural farmers, fishers, herders and small-scale producers in developing countries who are already experiencing the effects of climate change.

 The best way forward, we think, is through nature-based solutions (NbS).
 But what are NbS, and why do we think they’re so great?
 We’re here to answer your questions about this useful approach.